XuanzhuZhou/CSE230_Project/README.md

 In our implementation, we plan to use different colors to represent different kinds of blocks.
 ## Playfield (Counter)
 i) Score counter, when players eat bullets, the score would increase 10 points for each bullet.
-When player shoot the rival, the score will increase 1000 points. ii) Bullet Counter, when players eat bullets, the bullet counter would increase 10 points for each bullet.
-When players shoot their bullets, the bullet counter would decrease 10 points after shooting each point.
+When player shoot the rival, the score will increase 1000 points. ii) Bullet Counter, when players eat bullets, the bullet counter would increase 1 for each bullet.
+When players shoot their bullets, the bullet counter would decrease 1 after shooting each point.

 ## Operations
 There are three kinds of operations for each player.